trinodb/trino/docs/src/main/sphinx/admin/properties-query-management.md

 `QUERY_HAS_TOO_MANY_STAGES`.

 :::{warning}
-Setting this to a high value can cause queries with large number of stages to introduce instability in the cluster causing unrelated queries to get killed with `REMOTE_TASK_ERROR` and the message `Max requests queued per destination exceeded for HttpDestination ...`
+Setting this to a high value can cause queries with a large number of stages to introduce instability in the cluster causing unrelated queries to get killed with `REMOTE_TASK_ERROR` and the message `Max requests queued per destination exceeded for HttpDestination ...`